Canadian Medical Association

 • Absence of the consequences of power imbalance or misuses

-Physical safety is the result of an environment free of harm or injury, threats of harm or injury, or near harm or injury, which may be inflicted by a person, substance, object, hazard or occupational practice.
+The result of an environment that identifies, minimizes and mitigates harm, injury and illness, threats of harm or injury, or near harm or injury, which may be inflicted by a person, substance, object, hazard, environment or occupational practice.

-Psychological safety is a climate of trust and respect in which people are comfortable working to their full scope of practice and hold the belief that teammates and leadership will not embarrass or punish a colleague for speaking up in the line of work.
+A climate of trust and respect in which people are comfortable working to their full scope of practice and potential, and hold the belief that teammates and leadership will support, and not embarrass or punish, a colleague for speaking up in the line of work.

-Cultural safety is an outcome based on respectful engagement that recognizes cultural preferences (e.g., customs, rituals) and strives to address inherent power imbalances in the health care system.
-It results in an environment free of racism and discrimination, where people feel safe to express themselves.
+An outcome based on acceptance and respectful engagement that recognizes unique individual identities, differences and preferences, and strives to address inherent power imbalances in the health care system, resulting in an environment free of racism and discrimination where people feel safe to be their authentic selves.

 Learn more about wellness through safety and creating safe, inclusive and health-promoting learning and practice environments through these resources: